SCHEDULE OF EVENTS:

 First Baptist Church Fellowship Hall

 A raw and riveting memoir, Disassembly Required invites readers along, moment by gut-wrenching moment, on one woman’s journey from betrayal and devastation to resilience and recovery.
 From learning of her husband’s affair, to family court, to life as a single mother, Beverly Willett perseveres in resisting injustice, the loss of her family unit, and the sale of the beautiful Brooklyn Brownstone her family had called home.
 Willett knows selling her house will require taking inventory of her possessions; she does not realize it will require taking inventory of herself.
 But as she surrenders her hopes for a life that hasn’t turned out the way she imagined, the world opens back up.
 And Willett leaps toward it, embracing uncertainty.

 Beverly Willett is a Southern Maryland native and former New York City entertainment lawyer.
-She has written for The New York Times, USA Today, The Washington Post, The New York Post, Family Circle, Woman’s Day, and many more.
-She now lives in Savannah, Georgia, and serves on the boards of the Flannery O’Connor Childhood Home, the Chatham-Savannah Authority for the Homeless, and the ATC.
+She has written for The New York Times, USA Today, The Washington Post, The New York Post, Woman’s Day, and many more.
+She now lives in Savannah, Georgia and is President of the Flannery O’Connor Childhood Home Foundation.
+AARP Magazine is excerpting Disassembly Required in its February/March 2019 issue.